cedricwalter/cedricwalter.github.io/_posts/gaming/neogeo/2009-10-25-all-neo-geo-cd-games.md

     - vintagegaming
 ---

-The games **I do not own are still in red color**, [you can contact me if you are selling some of them](http://www.waltercedric.com/-contact-me.html).
+The games I do not own are still in red color, [you can contact me if you are selling some of them](http://www.waltercedric.com/-contact-me.html).

 [![viewpoint.neogeocd](/assets/images/2009/10/viewpoint.neogeocd.jpg)](/assets/images/2009/10/viewpoint.neogeocd.jpg)